Traroth/odd-collection/README.md

 <h3>DoubleMap</h3>

-An implementation of BijectiveMap using 2 HashMaps, one <K, V> and another <V, K>.
-I think better implementations of BijectiveMap could be found, but for now, I just want something to experiment with.
+An implementation of BijectiveMap using 2 HashMaps, one K, V and another V, K. I think better implementations of BijectiveMap could be found, but for now, I just want something to experiment with.

 <h3>MultiDimMap</h3>